 The MA Applied Arts and Social Practice allows students to graduate with a better understanding of how artists, theatre practitioners and other creatives apply their skills in social contexts, third sector organisations, public health, social welfare, education and criminal justice, giving them the practical and enterprise skills to develop a sustainable career in their chosen field.
 Students on this course will undertake a range of field trips and complete a practice-led final project.

 The new MA Digital Performance will give you practical expertise in online performance making, and rich knowledge of the contemporary digital arts shift.
-The course will place graduates well for employment or self-employment, with an awareness of potential platforms, festivals, and connections to national and international networks to allow you to set up and monetise your own individual or collaborative practices.
+The course will place graduates well for employment or self-employment, with an awareness of potential platforms, festivals, and connections to national and international networks to allow you to set up and monetise their own individual or collaborative practices.

 Our approach to learning and teaching

-Postgraduate students admitted to the courses may have already acquired cultural and creative experience in a range of disciplines and work contexts.
+Postgraduate students admitted to our courses may have already acquired cultural and creative experience in a range of disciplines and work contexts.
 Students are encouraged to exploit their knowledge and understanding of these experiences in contributing to their study, and the curriculum is designed to be flexible enough to accommodate this.
 Collaboration with other students or external organisations and individuals can be combined with teaching delivery through lectures, seminars, workshops and tutorials.

-You may also be interested in our MSc Art Psychotherapy.
+You may also be interested in our MSc Art Psychotherapy

 Find out more information on how to apply for a course at QMU.